oalmaguer/newPortfolio/README.md

-# Go to my website!
+# Visit to my website!

 This project was done with React [Click Here](https://oalmaguer.github.io/newPortfolio/).